 How do I apply for an NYC Connect grant?

 To apply for an NYC Connect grant you must submit an Expression of Interest for funding which includes answering a few short questions and sharing a 2-4 minute pitch video where you explain your project.
-We are not currently accepting expressions of interest but expect to open up the process again in April 2024.
-Please check back for exact dates.
+Our Expression of Interst process is currently closed.
+Please sign up for our mailing list to stay informed about when we are next accepting Expressions of Interest.

 What is the funding range for NYC Connect grants?